 And the more we measure time, the less we have it.

-This is equal to the notion that the closer the problems are, the farther a solution is sought.
+That is equal to the notion that the closer the problems are, the more complex a solution is.

 Maybe this is because the deeper one is in civilization, the more difficult it is to see the obvious facts.

 At least in civilization, life always seems to be elsewhere.

 The ancient past is primitive and undeveloped only from the civilizations point of view.

-In the Stone Age, people were, on average, must have been wiser than in modern times, because there are so many mysteries still unsolved.
+In the Stone Age, people were, on average, wiser than in modern times because there are so many mysteries still unsolved.

 Many problems arise because “truths” are written down.